JasonLandis/Game-Dev-Frontend/README.md

 ---

 ### Components
-- Contains React components used throughout the application.
+- Contains React components that are used throughout the application.

+---

+### Pages
+- Contains React pages used throughout the application.
 - Each component has a .tsx file and a .css file.

 ---